AbbyCorceiro/ZapazAPI/README.md

 <p>This API was created with learning purposes!
 It's just an example on how to use GET, POST, PUT, and DELETE on HTTPS request.</p>
 <p>Also is intended to be a very basic example for a storage service interface for a "Sneakers Shop" like Adidas or Nike, or even a multibrand sneakers shop</p>
 <p>The API is using swagger for testing, and Entity Framework for the migrations to the database</p>
+<p>It has the Repository design pattern implemented with a service</p>

 # Documentation
 <ul>